wwang-chcn/ONTraC/tutorials/parameters.md

     --n-gcn-layers=N_GCN_LAYERS
                         Number of GCN layers.
 Default is 2.
     -k K, --k-clusters=K
                         Number of niche clusters.
 Default is 6.
+No more than 8.
     --modularity-loss-weight=MODULARITY_LOSS_WEIGHT
                         Weight for modularity loss.
 Default is 0.3.
     --purity-loss-weight=PURITY_LOSS_WEIGHT